tangowithcode/tango_with_django_2/manuscript/chapter11-redux.md

 	# If True, users can register.
 	REGISTRATION_OPEN = True

-	# Specifies the number of days a user can activate their account post registration.
-    # Here, it is set to one week.
-	ACCOUNT_ACTIVATION_DAYS = 7

 	# If True, the user will be automatically logged in after registering.
 	REGISTRATION_AUTO_LOGIN = True

 	# The URL that Django redirects users to after logging in.
-	LOGIN_REDIRECT_URL = '/rango/'
+	LOGIN_REDIRECT_URL = 'rango:index'

 	# The page users are directed to if they are not logged in.
     # This was set in a previous chapter.
 The registration package uses this, too.
-	LOGIN_URL = '/accounts/login/'
+	LOGIN_URL = 'auth_login'

 Remember, we can specify URL mapping names instead of absolute URLs to make our configuration more versatile.
 Have a look at the section below to see where the value for `LOGIN_URL` comes from.
+The value for `LOGIN_REDIRECT_URL` simply points to the Rango homepage; we redirect users here after successfully logging in.

 In your *project's* `urls.py` module (i.e. `<Workspace>/tango_with_django_project/urls.py`), you can now update the `urlpatterns` list so that it includes a reference to the `registration` package: